Making a DIY Pushpin Map

 Assemble.
 Using a strong glue (I used wood), you want to attach the map to the frame.
 Making sure beforehand that your map is slightly smaller than your frame is key in making this work, and why I chose the wood frames from Blick.
 Press them together to make sure the glue dries them together.

 Once the glue has dried, make sure you have clean hands and tap the map from the front to make sure it’s securely fastened to the frame.
-You’re done now!
-Hurray!!
+You’re finished!

 The map is 8×10 inches with regular map pushpins, so you can use these sizes for reference.